paulkarayan/simple-immdom-site/index.md

 we're always going to be free and open source, in spirit and name alike.
 **we welcome you to join us in opening software development to more people**

-one the best ways to get started is to tell us more about what you are building (or want to build) with Immdom. another would be to request a platform feature or catalogue item (either function or component) using Github issues here
+one the best ways to get started is to tell us more about what you are building (or want to build) with Immdom. another would be to request a platform feature or catalogue item (either function or component) using [github issues](https://github.com/ImminentDomain/foundation).

 there has been a lot of amazing work that has inspired us. this includes the like of Netlify and Vercel Functions, Blockspring, Vercel's GCP integration, and Gruntworks.